madara-tribe/Arduino_SecurityLock/README.md

-# How to use<hr>
+# How to use

-1.Gather dateset from web camera
+1. Gather dateset from web camera

-2.Train by CNN
+2. Train by CNN

-3.Write key number to key.txt
+3. Write key number to key.txt

-4.Predict web camera streaming images.
+4. Predict web camera streaming images.
 If its prediction match with key.txt number, the key can be opened.

-# Its stracture<hr>
+# Its stracture

 ## From create dateset to prediction